john-chapman/GfxSampleFramework/README.md

-OpenGL framework for graphics samples, prototyping, etc.
+OpenGL-based application framework for graphics samples, prototyping, etc.

 **Note that this project is very much WIP and therefore frequently subject to breaking changes!**